plasma-umass/sqlwrite/README.md

 by [Emery Berger](https://emeryberger.com)

 Integrates AI into your database: automatically converts English-language queries into SQL, and then runs the SQL query.
-As far as we are aware, this is the first integration of natural language queries into a database manager (please let us know if this is not the case!).
+As far as we are aware, this is the first integration of natural language queries into a standard database manager.

 ## Example